Linkgls/Linsheng-Linkgls-intern-repo/Milestones_3/git_understanding.md

 ---

 - **What is the difference between staging and committing?**
-  Staging(using git add <file>) will make all the changes waiting in the waiting room.
+  Staging(using git add ) will make all the changes waiting in the waiting room.
 All changes will be staged to wait to the next commit.
-  Committing(using git commit <file>) will just upload all the changes to that branch.
+  Committing(using git commit ) will just upload all the changes to that branch.
 A commit serves as a snapshot of your project at a given moment, complete with a commit message that explains the change.
 - **Why does Git separate these two steps?**
   **Selective Commit**: I can choose exactly which changes to include in a commit, rather than committing everything modified.
   **Review Opportunity**: The staging area is good to review, modify, and even split changes into different commits, ensuring each commit is logical and focused.